petrzivny/symfony-react-skeleton/README.md

 git push -u origin main
 ```
 Take a look into your GitHub repository.
-All code should be there and your first GitBub Actions pipeline should be initiated.
+All code should be there and your first GitHub Actions pipeline should be initiated.
 At this point you will need to configure self-hosted runners.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## What is included out-of-the-box